xiaojian513686/xiaojian_zuel/README.md

-You can  download the two different environment packages "SDEDDL_1.0.2.zip"  and "SDEDDL_1.0.2.tar.gz".
-We illustrate the usage of the package "SDEDDL" by an example.
+You can  download the two different environment packages "SDEDDL_1.0.2.zip"  and "SDEDDL_1.0.2.tar.gz", then we illustrate the usage of the package "SDEDDL" by an example.

 # SDEDDL

 The packages published by Jian  Xiao.

 Package: SDEDDL, spectral deconfounding estimation SDE and Doubly Debiased Lasso (DDL)